rishitsaiya/CS211-DSA-Lab/README.md

   This assignment is for the implementation of Merge Sort and Quick Sort.
 5. Assignment 5\
   This assignment is for the implementation of Radix Sort.
+6. Assignment 6\
+  This assignment is for the implement BFS to solve the shortest path problem on directed graphs and to implement DFS to do Topological Sorting of a DAG.

 ## PR's are open for refinement in codes.